pranabdas/espresso/docs/setup/pseudo-potential.md

 ---
 title: Pseudo potentials
 ---
+In Quantum Espresso, pseudopotential replaces the actual electron-ion interaction.
+The the rapidly changing potential field near the atomic core is replaced by a smoother function that simulates the potential field far from the core very well.
+By doing so, it requires less number plane wave basis for wavefunction expansion.

-We can choose form various pseudo potential libraries.
-Choice of pseudo potential depends on the problem we are investigating, e.g., if there is a heavy element present in our system and we are interested in the spin-orbit coupling effects, we should choose a full relativistic pseudo potential.
+We can choose form various pseudopotential libraries.
+Choice of pseudopotential depends on the problem we are investigating, e.g., if there is a heavy element present in our system and we are interested in the spin-orbit coupling effects, we should choose a full relativistic pseudo potential.
 We need to be careful whether our chosen pseudo potential correctly reproduces physical properties.
-Pseudo potential libraries:
+Various pseudopotential libraries:

 - [https://www.quantum-espresso.org/pseudopotentials](https://www.quantum-espresso.org/pseudopotentials)
 - [https://www.materialscloud.org/discover/sssp/table/efficiency](https://www.materialscloud.org/discover/sssp/table/efficiency)